ShejanMahamud/ReCAPTZ/README.md

 🛡️ **Secure by Design** - Built with security best practices and customizable validation rules
 ♿ **Accessibility First** - Screen reader support, keyboard navigation, and audio feedback
 ⚡ **Developer Friendly** - TypeScript support, comprehensive documentation, and easy integration
-🚀 **Zero Dependencies** - Minimal bundle size with no external dependencies
 🎨 **Beautiful Design** - Modern UI that works perfectly on mobile and desktop
 🌍 **Internationalization** - Built-in support for multiple languages and RTL layouts